FAQ'sHypnosis and Hypnotherapy

 Q: What areas do you serve?

-Mechanics of Grace, Certified Hypnotherapy, Janna Colaco, C.Ht., is located in beautiful downtown Fullerton, California.
-Many clients live and work in the surrounding areas of Fullerton, Brea, Placentia, Buena Park, Anaheim, and Tustin.
-FaceTime, Skype and phone sessions are available for those who live far away.
-About twenty percent of clients enjoy the flexibility of FaceTime sessions.
+Mechanics of Grace Hypnotherapy, Janna Colaco, C.Ht., is located in beautiful downtown Fullerton, California.
+Although many clients live and work in the surrounding areas of Fullerton, Brea, Placentia, Buena Park, Anaheim, and Tustin Zoom, FaceTime and phone sessions are available for those who live far away.
+The beauty of this time in history is that none of us are limited to one geographic location.
+Results are consistently effective whether in person or ‘virtual’.

 Member of the American Hypnosis Association & Hypnotherapists Union Local 472